When you leave a job, your employer should give you a P45. Give this to your new employer.

-Your new employer will use the form P45 or the Starter Checklist to find out your tax code from the HMRC.
-Using the tax code, your employer can work out correctly any tax you must pay.
-You can print a copy of the Starter Checklist by following the link below.
+If you do not have a form P45 your new employer will complete a Starter Checklist or ask you relevant information before your first pay day to tell HM Revenue & Customs (HMRC) that you have started work with them.
+You can complete and print a copy of the Starter Checklist by following the link below.
 Give it to your employer; do not send the checklist to HMRC.

 Once your new employer has your P45, Starter Checklist or has asked you for relevant information they will be able to check if you should pay tax.
 If you should, your employer will start to deduct tax from your wages.
 This system of taking tax directly from your pay is called Pay As You Earn (PAYE).

 A new tax year begins every 6 April and finishes on 5 April the next year.
 In each tax year you can receive a certain amount of income before paying tax.
 This amount is called the Personal Allowance.
 In the 2014 to 2015 tax year the Personal Allowance is £10,000.